reelyactive/advlib/README.md

 | 1       | ff         | GAP Data Type for manufacturer specific data    |
 | 2-3     | 8c00       | Gimbal company identifier code (bytes reversed) |

-Which would add the following property to advData:
+Which would return:

+    {
       manufacturerSpecificData: {
+        companyName: 'Lunera Inc.',
-      companyIdentifierCode: "008c",
+        companyIdentifierCode: '2805',
-      data: ""
+        data: ''
       }
+    }

 The proprietary data of some manufacturers can be further processed.
 The data for those supported will automatically be processed.
 See the [Manufacturers](#manufacturers) section for the list of all supported manufacturers.

+It is also possible to process just the manufacturer specific data:

+    var data = '2805';
+    advlib.ble.data.gap.manufacturerspecificdata.process(data);

+Which would return the following:

+    {
+      companyName: 'Lunera Inc.',
+      companyIdentifierCode: '0528',
+      data: ''
+    }

 #### TX Power Level

-Process Tx Power Level with the following command:

-    advlib.ble.data.gap.txpower.process(payload, cursor, advertiserData);

-This is best illustrated with an example:

-    advlib.ble.data.gap.txpower.process('020a7f', 0, {});
+The following example illustrates the processing of TX power level:

+    var payload = '020a7f';
+    advlib.ble.data.process(payload);

 For reference, the example payload is interpreted as follows: